John Deere Stock: Is It a Good Buy?

 Drought Management Technology

-The company has also been betting on precision agriculture — giving farmers the ability to manage drought risk using information from satellites.
+The company has invested in precision agriculture — giving farmers the ability to manage drought risk using information from satellites.
 This not only helps protect farms against potential losses, but also carries the possibility of using drought-prone crops of land, such as grasslands and pasture.

 Using these more precarious types of land for farming with the help of satellite guidance could increase yields, profits and equipment needs.
 That’s potentially good news for Deere and its investors.